voeazul/middleware-b2b/docs/en-us/faq/readme.md

 ## 13. What do the codes mean: AG, CF, AX, VI, MC, DI, HP, EL and TP, described in swagger's methodCode in the POST Order/payments v1 method endpoint?

 The meanings are:
-AG = how much value the agency has as a billing limit next to blue.
+- AG = Direct credit billing with Azul
-CS = shell credit, when the customer has credit for the value of the Reservation.
+- CS = Credit shell.
+When customer puts credit in his reservation for later use
-CF = faithful credit, when the credit is released to the customer for use on TudoAzul or for creating a new Reservation or even for use as a refund.
+- CF = Credit file, when customer consumes an existing Credit Shell
-AX = AmericanExpress
+- AX = American Express
-VI = VISA
+- VI = VISA
-MC = MASTER
+- MC = MasterCard
-DI = DINNERS
+- DI = DinnersClub
-HP = HiperCard
+- HP = HiperCard
-EL = ELO
+- EL = ELO
-TP = UATP, which is a virtual card that is only valid on airlines
+- TP = UATP

 ## 14. What is the Authentication/Token service for and how long does it last per session?